Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/02-aie_application_creation.md

 6. On the platform page, select the platform you want to use:

       * If you have created the platform following step 1, select the **base_pfm_vck190** platform you just created.
 If you do not use the same workspace from last step, click **Add**, and select the folder `base_pfm_vck190/export` to add the platform into this workspace.
-      * If you have skipped step 1, select the VCK190 base platform (xilinx_vck190_base_002420_1) which is part of the Vitis installation.
+      * If you have skipped step 1, select the VCK190 base platform (xilinx_vck190_base_202510_1) which is part of the Vitis installation.

-      >**NOTE 1:** Make sure to read, and follow the Vitis Software Platform Release Notes (v2024.2) for setting up software and installing the VCK190 base platform.
-      >**NOTE 2:** There is a current limitation in the Vitis IDE when using the base platform (xilinx_vck190_base_002420_1).
+      >**NOTE 1:** There is a current limitation in the Vitis IDE when using the base platform (xilinx_vck190_base_202510_1).
 Recommendation is to follow step 1 to create a custom platform from vivado

       ![missing image](images/232_aie_app_pg2.jpg)